ubclaunchpad/nei-nei/README.md

 python manage.py runserver
 ```
 ## Configuration
-The `listings/` directory contains a `config.json` file which contains settings used by the `pull_listings.py` and `populate_api.py`.
+The `listings/` directory contains a `config.json` file which contains settings used by `pull_listings.py` and `populate_api.py`.
 Before you can run these scripts, you will need to edit the `rest_api` section of the file.
 First, create a Django admin user with:
 ```
 python manage.py createsuperuser
 ```